 This course is a study of the chronology and development of indigenous theological perspectives in the Caribbean context.
 Assuming that missionary evangelization with its association with colonization is the chief percipient towards the emergence of these perspectives, the course will begin with an examination of the effects of missionary theology on the Caribbean church, society and culture in general.
-It will also explore how the faith tensions between acculturation and enculturation have influenced new methodologies in theologizing on the social, economic, political and religious issues of the contemporary Caribbean.
+It will also explore how the faith tensions between acculturation and Return to Table of Content enculturation have influenced new methodologies in theologizing on the social, economic, political and religious issues of the contemporary Caribbean.